MoralisWeb3/streams-beta/README.md

 const options = {
     address: '0x68b3f12d6e8d85a8d3dbbc15bba9dc5103b888a4' // address to monitor
-    chains: [EvmChain.ETHEREUM] // list of blockchains to monitor
+    chains: [EvmChain.ETHEREUM.hex] // list of blockchains to monitor
     description: 'monitor one NFT from Collection', // your description
     network: 'evm',
     tag: 'mySpecialNft', // give it a tag